 James Rizzi is a dynamic artist/illustrator who lived in New York City.
 His animated art style, rich in detail and expression, has a massive following.
 The simple black lines with bold dashes of color make a perfect style for my students to imitate.
-Here are a few lessons to bring into your classroom.
+Here are a few lessons to bring into your 5th and 6th grade classrooms.

 I’m so excited to announce that my new double sets of Prang watercolors work fantastic in this lesson.
 The extra palette of color combinations is a real time saver (no mixing) and gives a striking variety of colors to choose from.
 I’m so glad I tried them out as I was sure I would be a liquid watercolor convert for the rest of my life.